RastoH/eXtended-Coop-Controller/README.md

 You have to give them water and feed them every day.
 I am trying to lessen the workload with automation.

-The sunrise and sunset times in automatic mode are calculated every day on 0:00 from actual system date, these times are then used to open and close the door automatically.
+The sunrise and sunset times in automatic mode are calculated every day on 0:00 from actual system date, these times are then used to open and close the door automatically. (required DS3231 or NTP)

 The inside temperature,outside temperature and ambient light are measured every minute, these values are then uploaded to ThingSpeak.